-It is expected a National Recovery Plan will be approved in 2014.
-This document has been in draft form for several years and once approved will pave the way for the formation of a National Recovery Team with scientists and land managers from New South Wales, Victoria, the ACT, Queensland and Tasmania collaborating in an effort to undertake conservation measures across this species range.
+In 2016 the National Recovery Plan was released.
+This document paves the way for the formation of a National Recovery Team with scientists and land managers from New South Wales, Victoria, the ACT, Queensland and Tasmania collaborating in an effort to undertake conservation measures across this species range.

 In Victoria, there have been a number of significant management actions within the last 20 years aimed at securing the viability of Spot-tailed Quoll populations.
 In areas where timber is harvested Forest Management Plans now have stipulated management actions specific to Spot-tailed Quoll such as creation of special protection zones (SPZ) where quolls are known to exist, in addition protection of den sites and habitat corridors are included in timber harvesting plans.

 Predator control activities now take account of the need to ensure quolls are not inadvertently killed through baiting programs.
 The use of remote cameras has improved the efficiency of survey techniques and standards have been established for the use of this technology (DEPI 2010).
 Large predator programs such as Southern Ark and Glenelg Ark provide a long term effort at control predators.